ChicoState/TownHall/rate_my_rental.md

 * As a programmer/team member, I want to be able to collaborate and plan remotely (because as students/workers we may have varying schedules)
 * As a scrum master, I would like to be able to see a report of tickets that have moved down the lists (because I would like to make sure that I have planned for the right amount of work and it is spread evenly throughout the team)

-Matt - "As a programmer I want to be able to collaborate with other team members to ensure fluidity during development to limit breaks in the code"
+Thamer Alrumih

-Thamer - "As a user I want to be able to uploud pictures"
+* "As a user I want to be able to uploud pictures"

-Thamer - "As a Site Admin I want to be able to edit user's information"
+* "As a Site Admin I want to be able to edit user's information"

 =======
 Matt Nachtigal